 Skin tags, or acrochordons, are small growths of skin that hang off the body from a thin stalk.
 They can develop on several areas of the body, but they most often occur in areas where the skin folds, such as the armpits, groin, and neck.
 They can also develop on the eyelids.

-Skin tags are a common skin condition and develop in about 25% of the population.
-They are harmless and do not cause pain unless they rub against clothing, which can make them sore.
+Skin tags are a common skin condition and develop in about

 This article outlines the causes of skin tags and the procedures that people can undergo to remove them.
 It also examines the risks involved with removal procedures.

 Skin tags occur due to excess cell growth in the upper layers of the skin.

 Some people develop skin tags due to genetic reasons or as a result of unknown causes, but there are a few other factors that can increase the chance of developing them.
 These include:

 - Body size: People with overweight and obesity have a higher chance of developing skin tags due to extra folds of skin rubbing against each other.

 - Age: Older adults seem to be more likely to develop skin tags, so they may be a part of the natural aging process.